 Recycling and reused metal is one of the most energy-efficient measures to limit the impact of the industry on the environment.
 All our jewellery suppliers use recycled metal, only a few add a small proportion of newly broken metal to the production.

-There are many reasons why it’s better to recycle gold and silver instead of mining new.
+There are many reasons why it’s better to recycle gold and silver instead of mining new like Fairtrade gold for example.
 For instance, metals are not a renewable resource and also rare substances.
 The mining as it takes place today, also leaves a lot to be desired in terms of sustainability.
 In general, mining takes place in developing countries where both people and the planet are at risk of suffering from the process.

 When the metal is recycled, it takes place in a closed process where no chemical substances are used.
 In addition, there will be no uncontrolled emissions, and the chemicals can be reused for optimal resource use.
 By choosing to work with jewellery suppliers who use recycled metal, we can place higher demands on environmental management, human rights and social responsibility as these suppliers have a better enforcement of legislation and more resources for control management.